Kasubi Tombs, Kampala – Uganda

 The Kasubi tombs hill is divided into three main areas: the main tomb area located at the western end of the site, an area containing buildings and graveyards located behind the tombs, and a large area on the eastern side of the site used primarily for agricultural purposes.

 The entrance to the Kasubi tombs site is a beautifully built gatehouse called Bujjabukula.
-According to Ganda tradition, the guards who control access to the site hide behind a see-through woven reed screen, to keep watch around the clock in order to control access.
+According to Ganda tradition, the guards who control access to the site hide behind a see-through woven reed screen, to keep watch around the clock to control access.

 This gatehouse was constructed using wooden columns supporting a thatched roof, with walls made of woven reeds.
 The Bujjabukula leads to a small courtyard that contains a circular house in which the royal drums are kept, the Ndoga-Obukaba.